openbtps/btps-node/docs/docusaurus/docs/protocol/specifications.md

 - `document`: The actual document content
 - `signature`: Cryptographic signature for authenticity
 - `encryption`: Encryption details (null for unencrypted messages)
+- `delegation`: Artifacts that was delegated for agents

 ---